tsalb/sfdc-lightning-service-components/README.md

 This sample app doesn't showcase dynamic page layouts and conditional render based on `Status__c` or similar.
 It's meant to show only Service Component architecture and usage.

-`MessageService.cmp`, is for toasts, modals and (coming) notifications.
+`MessageService.cmp` is for toasts, modals and (coming) notifications.

 ---